connectedbydata/connectedbydata.org/_posts/2023-10-30-AI-open-letter-press-release.md

 **ENDS**

 **Notes to editors:**
-* The letter has been coordinated by the Connected by Data, TUC and Open Rights Group.
+* The letter has been coordinated by Connected by Data, TUC and Open Rights Group.
 * **The list of signatories and the open letter can be found here**: [https://ai-summit-open-letter.info/](https://ai-summit-open-letter.info/)
 * Each organisation will be speaking at the [AI and Society Forum](https://www.aisocietyforum.net/) taking place at the Wellcome Collection, London on Tuesday 31st October, NW1 2BE.
 * Additional quotes from signatories can be found [here](https://docs.google.com/spreadsheets/d/1Ze5ecfsNMxO5R28iNKAJCo70Lr3T9Xwa6z8tSN6m4W8/edit?usp=sharing).